ikostan/SkyLockAssault/files/docs/Guide_to_Implementing_Versioning.md

 # Guide to Implementing Versioning

 A step-by-step guide summarizing our conversation on versioning, specifically choosing the Manual Approach.
-The main focus on the core steps that directly support your goals with Semantic Versioning and manual releases.
+The main focus is on the core steps that directly support your goals with Semantic Versioning and manual releases.